mahima1119/CompileRush/README.md

-Built a Java tool that dynamically compiles and executes user-submitted code using the Java Compiler API and ProcessBuilder.
+Built a Java tool that dynamically compiles and executes user-submitted code using the Java Compiler API and ProcessBuilder. language used:JAVA.
 Handles real-time output, compilation errors, and file cleanup.
 Simulates basic online judge behavior.